 When you form a non-profit, it’s very important to keep all personal and business assets/accounts completely separate.
 So don’t take this lightly.
 Where should you start building the financial persona of your project/initiative?
 Who is offering the best overall services to corporate/non-profit clients, relative to location and other conveniences?

-If you think it’ll be helpful, look into this short breakdown of Business Checking Accounts to start brushing up if all this is unfamiliar territory.
+Start brushing up if all this is unfamiliar territory.
 Where your non-profit banks is a critical move, which is why it should be discussed at length in your initial meeting.

 Note that this article on how to form a non-profit organization in South Carolina isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a non-profit organization in South Carolina or business in general, please consult with a non-profit/corporate lawyer or other accredited professional.